 Here’s where it can start to get complicated.
 Serums and treatment products are potent concentrates of ingredients — like retinol, vitamin C and hyaluronic acid — which can be used to target a range of skin concerns, from dark spots and discoloration to acne and aging.
 Because these products are concentrated with strong ingredients, you may notice a heavier price tag, so use them sparingly.

-You only need a pearl-sized drop of your go-to serum or treatment gel — like the SLMD Clarifying Treatment — which should be gently applied in upward strokes until it’s fully absorbed.
+You only need a pearl-sized drop of your go-to serum or treatment gel — like the SLMD Retinol Serum — which should be gently applied in upward strokes until it’s fully absorbed.

 Make sure you do some research on your ingredients if you’re mixing more than one treatment product.
 For instance, retinol should be saved for nighttime skincare as it can degrade in the sun and make your skin more susceptible to UV damage.

 If you are using a spot treatment — like the SLMD x Dr. Pimple Popper Acne Spot Treatment or the SLMD BP Spot Treatment — now would be the time to apply them to the affected areas.
 These are also potent products, so enough to cover your pesky spot should do the trick.